 We’ll help you start the healing process by offering a few tips:

 The very first thing you should do is contact your credit card issuer.
-They might be open to working out a custom payment plan with you—their cardholder—which would make the repayment process much easier for you.
+They might be open to working out a custom pay plan with you—their cardholder—which would make the repayment process much easier for you.
 Credit card delinquency rates have decreased during the ongoing pandemic, making creditors especially sympathetic during this period.

-Focus on the minimum payments
+Focus on the Minimum Payments

 Stopping the progress of your delinquency should be your top priority.
 You may think that only one minimum payment won’t have a significant impact, but we disagree.
 To give you an example—keeping your delinquency at 90 days instead of 120 days can be the thing that prevents your account from being revoked.